Girl, 11, sexually assaulted in South Side branch of Chicago Public Library, police say

-CHICAGO (WLS) -- An 11-year-old girl was sexually assaulted Monday in a Chicago Public Library branch in Morgan Park by an individual who had previously been banned for inappropriate behavior, police said.
+CHICAGO (WLS) -- An 11-year-old girl was sexually assaulted Monday in a Chicago Public Library branch in the Morgan Park neighborhood on the city's South Side, police said.

-The girl's mother left the room the child was in at the Walker branch of the Chicago Public Library about 4 p.m., according to police.
-That was when an unknown male suspect reportedly entered the room and sat next to the 11-year-old.
+The girl's mother left the room the child was in at the Walker branch in the 11000-block of South Hoyne Avenue about 4 p.m., according to police.
+That was when a man in his mid-20s reportedly entered the room, sat next to the 11-year-old and started talking to her.

-The individual then sexually assaulted the girl and fled on foot, police said.
-He was previously banned from the library for inappropriate behavior with female library patrons.
+The man then sexually assaulted the girl and fled on foot, police said.
+After library security called for help, police were able to take him into custody.

+Law enforcement officials said they have video of the suspect walking in and out of the library.
+Police said they expect charges to be filed soon.

 The victim was transported to Little Company of Mary Hospital and Health Care Centers in Evergreen Park.
 She remained stable, according to police.